 Which iOS & Google Play app reviews should you reply to?

-Is it considered best practice to reply to every single reviewer?
+Is it considered best practice to send Google Play review responses to every single reviewer?
 There are a lot of different opinions about it, but here are some rules we think are worth following as a minimum:

 - 1 and 2 star reviews – think of these as an opportunity to get 5 stars.